kryvokhyzha/azure-ml-courses/README.md

-# build-and-operate-ml-solutions-with-azure
+# Azure courses

-This repository contains materials and resources for this course course.
+This repository contains materials, resources and code examples.